ferosas/adaptive-state-action-abstraction/README.md

 # Adaptive state-action abstraction via rate-distortion

-This repository contains code for reproducing the tabular experiments in the paper **"Adaptive state-action abstraction via rate-distortion"**.
+This repository contains code for reproducing the tabular experiments in the manuscript **"Adaptive state-action abstraction via rate-distortion"**.

-**Author:** Fernando E. Rosas

-The project studies how a reinforcement-learning agent can solve a task through a sequence of abstractions of increasing resolution.
-The guiding intuition is
-simple: early in learning, a coarse description of the environment may be good enough, because planning error is still large.
+The paper studies how a reinforcement-learning agent can solve a task through a sequence of abstractions of increasing resolution.
+The guiding intuition is that early in learning, a coarse description of the environment may be good enough, because planning error is still large.
 Finer distinctions become useful only once the agent has solved the current abstract problem well enough that the abstraction itself is now the main source of error.